pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

 and be sure add ~/.local/bin to the head of your PATH environment variable: export PATH=$PATH:/home/[your_user]/.local/bin/

+When pipenv installed and configured, we can create a new pipenv project in a project directory with (https://www.pluralsight.com/tech-blog/managing-python-environments/)

+$ pipenv --python $PYTHON_VERSION

+which will initialize the project using the specified Python version (if pyenv is installed, it can even install Python versions on-demand).
+To start with, this creates:

+- a Pipfile config file at the project home specifying Python version, sources, and any installed packages

+- a fresh virtual environment housed in the pipenv working directory

+We no longer have to manage installs with pip and virtual environments separately - pipenv takes care of both!
+To install a package, simply running

+$ pipenv install $PACKAGE_NAME

+will both install the package into the virtual environment, and write the package as a dependency into the Pipfile.
+This Pipfile is then all we need to rebuild the project elsewhere, rather than the requirements.txt used by other managers - simply running pipenv install on a directory with a Pipfile will recreate the environment.
+To activate the environment,

+$ pipenv shell

+Pipenv exhaustively builds out the dependency graph, flagging any issues and generating a validated Pipfile.lock for fully specifying every dependency in the project.
+We can trigger this manually for the requirements in our Pipfile with

+$ pipenv lock

 Visual Studio Code set-up
 =======================================